 International dating can be an exciting adventure.
 It can also lead to heartbreak.
-Know what you're looking for and what you're getting into before you buy a plane ticket.
+Knowing what you're looking for and watching out for scams is important.
+Even if the love is real, it's still vital to follow some safety tips before buying that plane ticket.

 International Dating Scams